rodrigo-bravo/bookcompany/README.md

 ## What is BookCompany?
-BookCompany is a web application to store the right book, song, or even podcast for every moment on your personal collection.
+BookCompany is a web app to store the right book, song, or even podcast for every moment on your personal collection.

 <div align="center">
  <p><b>Landing Page</b></p>